GoogleCloudPlatform/community/tutorials/cloud-iot-hybrid/index.md

 Preston Holmes | Solution Architect | Google

-This tutorial demonstrates how to use [Cloud IoT Core](https://cloud.google.com/iot) and [Cloud PubSub](https://cloud.google.com/pubsub/) to provide a secure and scalable ingest layer, combined with a small relay service over private networking to an on-prem IoT solution.
+This tutorial demonstrates how to use [Cloud IoT Core](https://cloud.google.com/iot) and [Cloud Pub/Sub](https://cloud.google.com/pubsub/) to provide a secure and scalable ingest layer, combined with a small relay service over private networking to an on-prem IoT solution.

 ## Objectives

 - Configure IoT Core and Pubsub as a fully managed ingest system
-- Configure a stand-in for on-prem MQTT service on compute engine
+- Configure a stand-in for on-prem MQTT service on Compute Engine
 - Create a small, scalable relay service that pulls messages from Cloud Pubsub

 **Figure 1.** *Architecture diagram for tutorial components*